kamariza30/devops-bootcamp-final-project-kamariza/README.md

 - **Git** - Version control system installed on your local machine for cloning repositories and managing code
 - **Docker** — Container runtime installed locally for building and testing Docker images
 - **Ansible** — Configuration management tool installed locally for playbook development and testing
+- **AWS CLI** — Command-line tool for managing AWS resources programmatically from your terminal

 ### Development Environment Setup